 You may have heard addiction described as a “family disease.”
 What this means, in its most basic sense, is that while the addict receives much of the attention for their sickness, their family also plays a significant role in the development and continuation of the addiction.
 Long-term addiction recovery is therefore more achievable when family members are actively involved in the process.

 How Is Addiction a Family Disease?

-Not all ACEs are functions of family dynamics.
-For example, emotional or sexual abuse by a teacher or peer can cause early trauma.
-With this in mind, though, it’s much more likely that ACEs come from inside the family setting:
+Not all ACEs are a function of family dynamics.
+(For example, emotional or sexual abuse by a non-family member can cause early trauma.)
+But the majority of ACES do come from the behavior of family members, such as:

 - Being raised in a home where drug use is common and visible

 - Emotional, sexual, or physical abuse by parents, siblings, or other members of a shared household

 - Having an incarcerated parent or guardian

 Families are a system, and more than that, they’re most people’s first system.
 Your family is there from the moment you are born, often through childhood, adolescence and even into early adulthood.
 If your family shapes who you are initially in life, this can pose complications when addiction is involved.

 The Family Dynamics of Addiction

 No family is prepared to deal with a loved one’s addiction.
 When a family is distraught, confused, and desperate, they may inadvertently hamper the addict’s recovery and even support that family member’s addiction.
 Often, as part of this process, family members will assume different roles.